Issue 1

 MT: Speaking about different media, can you talk a little bit about the relationship of choreography to cinema, and the language of recording as it relates to Redoubt ?

-EB: This was a learning curve for me, because I'd only done stuff like music videos before collaborating with Matthew.
+EB: This was a learning curve for me, because I’d only done stuff like music videos before collaborating with Matthew.
 I had never really done a feature duration film.
 I am happy with how it went, and I knew going in that editing would be so important.
-I knew that we were going to create more material than we needed and that the huge structuring force of the choreography was going to be in post, by the editor Katie Mcquerrey.
+I knew that we were going to create more material than we needed and that the huge structuring force of the choreography was going to be in post, by the editor Katie McQuerrey.
 The work really shone after she got her hands on it.

-In dance, there is so much rehearsal on the front end, during which you imagine that a live performance, is the product, the thing people are going to witness, that is going to be called the art framed on the stage.
+In dance, there is so much rehearsal on the front end, during which you imagine that a live performance is the product, the thing people are going to witness, that is then going to be called the art framed on the stage.
 With this film, even though we rehearsed and prepared, it was impossible to experience the locations and perfect the movement in this very influential environment beforehand.
 Once we were on location, the camera was often rolling from the start.
-You can't really have a rehearsal process on site, not only because it costs so much time and money to get everyone together, but also because of things like continuity.
-During the production of Redoubt, I was so insecure of being filmed on the first cut of something that I'd never done in that place—you could only do it once, because afterwards the snow would be messed up, or I would be covered in ash the second time I would climb that tree.
+You can’t really have a rehearsal process on site, not only because it costs so much time and money to get everyone together, but also because of things like continuity.
+During the production of Redoubt, I was so insecure of being filmed on the first cut of something that I’d never done in that place—you could only do it once, because afterwards the snow would be messed up, or I would be covered in ash the second time I would climb that tree.
 All these practical limitations forced a lot of improvisation and vulnerability into the situation.

 MT: How do you record something when you are creating it?